Luba people: Christianity

 Christianity was introduced to the Luba people by colonizers who came with the Belgium colonial rule.
 Some of these missionaries, such as William Burton, performed ethnographic research, starting with an aggressive projective research and teaching the Luba people.

 Luba Catholics would later produce the famed Missa Luba, a form of the Latin Mass inculturated in the Luba arts and expression.
 This would lay the groundwork for the Zaire Use, a full-on rite of the Mass based on (and used primarily in) the Congo.

+Islam

+According to a 2011 source, an estimated 12% of Luba are adherents of Islam.
+Islam spread among the Luba during the 19th and 20th century due to increasing contact with the Swahili.

 Culture

 The Luba people tended to cluster in single street villages, with homes with rectangular thatched roofs on both sides of the street whose lineage is usually related.
 The homes were in the savanna and forests.
 They hunted, fished in abundant waters near them, gathered food such as fruits from the wild and had mastered agriculture.
 In contemporary era, they grow cassava, corn, raise livestock.
 Some Luba carve wood and produce artist handicrafts.